-Summary: written and published @ Dec. ’16: When a woman is used as an allegory in scripture, it always refers to a corporate religious entity in an established or set condition.
+Summary: This article was written and published on Dec. ’16.
+When a woman is used as an allegory in scripture, it always refers to a corporate religious entity in an established or set condition.
 This is true in all of scripture.
 The book of Revelation is a great example of this allegorical use.
 This book has four different female figures used as prophetic types – it becomes important to the overall understanding of the entire book that we discover, by the Spirit of God, what are the antitypes which these four woman represent.
 Again, if you read further, possibly a greater level of concentration may be required of you than what you give to reading the local newspaper.
 Hover your mouse over the scripture references in blue – this really is a great study tool that saves you time.

 There are many figures and types in the book of Revelation.
 They all represent something other than their literal meaning.
 In a sense, this is what makes the book both interesting and difficult.
 It does one no good to hold the wrong interpretation of a type – mistakes like this only lead on to greater error and confusion.
 It is important to know the proper meaning of types and figures, especially when studying bible prophecy.
 The book of Revelation is a book of prophecy filled with prophetic figures.